Kuelap: What You Should Know Before Visiting the Amazon Citadel

-Known as the Machu Picchu of the north, this Pre-Inca site draws visitors from around the world yet is still under the radar.
+Known as the Machu Picchu of the north, this pre-Inca site in the Amazon draws visitors from around the world yet is still under the radar.
 Here’s what you should know about Kuelap.

 Kuelap was named one of the 52 destinations to visit by The New York Times in 2018 and is slowly gaining popularity amongst travelers visiting Peru.
 Find out more about the ancient ritual site and how to get there.